CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 Finally in this section, we have the "universal mapping property" of
+pair types.
+Specifically, pair types have a useful "mapping in"
-pairs: functions `C → A × B` correspond exactly with pairs of
+property: functions `C → A × B` correspond exactly with pairs of
 functions `C → A` and `C → B`.

 ```